DataTalksClub/data-engineering-zoomcamp/cohorts/2026/01-docker-terraform/homework.md

 - postgres:5432
 - db:5432

-If there are more than one correct answer, select any of them
+If multiple answers are correct, select any

 ## Prepare the Data